Privacy Policy - June 2026

 • Website Visitors: Technical data and contact form submissions are retained only as long as necessary to fulfil the purpose for which they were collected, or to comply with legal requirements.

 • Sales/Marketing Contacts: Retained for as long as we have an ongoing relationship with you, or you continue to express interest in our services.
-If you haven't interacted with our communications for a reasonable period, we'll review whether to retain your data.
+We conduct a full review of our marketing contact database at least annually and remove records where there has been no meaningful interaction and no active relationship exists.

 • Support Contacts: Retained for as long as necessary to resolve your support issue and for a reasonable period afterwards to handle any follow-up questions or related issues.